 The microphone part of the system is just like any typical microphone.
 Wireless microphones come in various transducer/capsule principles (moving-coil dynamic, condenser, and even ribbon dynamic).

 Just like any microphone, wireless mics work as transducers, changing acoustic/mechanical wave energy (sound) into electrical energy (audio signal):

 - The vibration of the diaphragm is converted to an electrical signal through either electromagnetic induction (dynamic) or the variation in the capsule capacitance (condenser).

 - This signal may or may not be amplified within the microphone before the output.

 The above is an oversimplification.
 The point is that the microphone portion of a wireless system is the same as a typical microphone.

 For a full explanation of how microphones work, check out my article How Do Microphones Work?
 (A Helpful Illustrated Guide).

 The Microphone Body

 In general, the microphone body of a handheld wireless microphone will be larger than that of a handheld “wired” microphone.
-This is due to the fact that handheld wireless microphones have built-in transmitters and these transmitters require batteries to function wirelessly.
+This is because handheld wireless microphones have built-in transmitters, and these transmitters require batteries to function wirelessly.
 Both the transmitter and the batteries take up physical space!

-As for wireless lavalier and headset microphones, they aren’t truly “wireless.”
-The tiny lavalier microphone body that clips on to clothing near a performer’s mouth is too small to have a powered transmitter attached to it.
+As for wireless lavalier and headset microphones, they aren't truly without wires.
+The tiny lavalier microphone body that clips onto clothing near a performer's mouth is too small to have a powered transmitter attached to it.
 Similarly, headsets may become too heavy or bulky if the transmitter is built-in.